 New Jersey’s capital city has made strides toward health equity, earning the community a finalist placement in the Robert Wood Johnson Foundation’s 2016 Culture of Health Prize.
-Partners such as the YMCA of Trenton, The College of NJ–Trenton, the Trenton Health Team Community Advisory Board, Friendship Baptist Church, Isles, the City of Trenton, and the Trenton Neighborhood Restoration Campaign have united as the Healthy Trenton coalition, building the capacity to extend and expand the community’s transformation.
+Partners such as the Trenton Health Team and its Community Advisory Board, The College of NJ–Trenton, Friendship Baptist Church, Isles, the City of Trenton, and the Trenton Neighborhood Restoration Campaign have united as the Healthy Trenton coalition, building the capacity to extend and expand the community’s transformation.
 The Blueprint for Action offers a strategy for streamlining resources and conversations.
 In 2015, the Trenton Health Team updated a county-level Community Health Needs Assessment.
 Their findings note that Trenton residents are more concerned about immediate barriers to health, such as safety and food access, than longer-term health issues such as chronic disease.
 External perceptions of Trenton and diminishing neighborhood cohesion also exacerbate the issue of health equity.

 An essential framework within the Healthy Trenton coalition’s Blueprint is to incorporate health considerations into the city’s Master Plan for the first time ever.